connorskees/connorskees.github.io/content/merge-tree.md

 When the server tells the merge-tree that the minSeq has advanced, it is free to do cleanup of these tombstoned and split segments.

 The merge-tree keeps track of segments that need cleanup in a min-heap.
-For every operation (e.g. insert, remove), the merge-tree inserts into this min-heap the segments affected by that operation, keyed by the sequence number of that operation.
+For every operation (e.g. insert, remove, annotate), the merge-tree inserts into this min-heap the segments affected by that operation, keyed by the sequence number of that operation.

 When the minSeq advances, the merge-tree is able to pop segments off of this heap to determine whether they are eligible for zamboni cleanup.
 If a segment was removed before the minSeq (in other words "outside the collab window"), then it can be safely deleted from the tree.
 Otherwise, if the segment was _inserted_ prior to the minSeq, it can be safely combined with adjacent segments, assuming those segments have identical properties.